Senior Researcher NetResilience

 - Swiss Centre of Expertise in Life Course Research (LIVES)

-I am currently working on a project about the personal networks of young adults in Switzerland.
-We aim to study which social capital matters for young adults’ educational attainment and their entrance to the labour market.
+2020-2022: I have been working on a project about the personal networks of young adults in Switzerland.
+The aim of this project was to study which social capital matters for young adults’ educational attainment and their entrance to the labour market.
+Personal network data have been collected among 10,000+ young adults and I was in charge of checking and cleaning the incoming 2020 data.

 PhD project “The ripple effect in family networks.
 Relational structures and well-being in divorced and non-divorced families”